Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-20-auditing-of-msi-and-service-principals.md

 author: thomas
 categories: [ Azure, Security, AzureAD ]
 tags: [security, azuread, azure]
-image: assets/images/aadaudit.jpg
+image: assets/images/aadaudit.png
-description: "Recently, Microsoft added new categories for sign-in logs which includes auditing of non-interactive, managed or service principals in Azure AD.
+description: "Recently, Microsoft added new categories for sign-in logs which finally included non-interactive, managed or service principals in Azure AD.
 In this blog post I will describe the configuration steps to forward the new collections to Azure Sentinel, some considerations from my first tests and a few examples of correlation to activity logs and potentially Azure Sentinel analytic rules."
 featured: false
 hidden: false
 ---

-Recently, Microsoft added new categories for sign-in logs which includes auditing of non-interactive, managed or service principals in Azure AD.
+Recently, Microsoft added new categories for sign-in logs which finally included non-interactive, managed or service principals in Azure AD.
 In this blog post I will describe the configuration steps to forward the new collections to Azure Sentinel, some considerations from my first tests and a few examples of correlation to activity logs and potentially Azure Sentinel analytic rules.

 *Note: Currently there's no official statement or documentation around this feature.
 Please wait for Microsoft's documentation and consider the log volume estimation before enabling the new collection in your production environment.*